View Edward Fiolek's Obituary on GoErie.com and share memories

 |

-Ed graduated from Academy High School in 1964.
-He served with the U.S. Air Force in Vietnam from 1965 through 1969, and was a member of American Legion Post 771.
-He was a mechanic for many years, then was an over the road truck driver, working for Regal Trucking in Ripley, N.Y., and Zeke Trucking, and Durst Trucking, both in the Erie area.
+Ed graduated from Academy high School in 1964.
+He served with the U.S. Air Force in Vietnam from 1965 thru 1969, and a member of American Legion Post 771.
+He was a mechanic for many years, then was an over the road truck driver working for Regal Trucking in Ripley, N.Y., and Zeke Trucking, and Durst Trucking, both in the Erie area.
 He was a member of Our Lady of Mt.
 Carmel Church.
 Ed enjoyed racing stock cars and had a passion for hot rod cars, car shows, and watching races on Sundays.

-Survivors include his son, Jeffrey Fiolek and his wife Tiffany, of Lake City; his daughter, Melissa Fiolek, of Michigan; his beloved of 16 years, Patty Lanich, of Erie; and her children, Juliannne Lanich-Grode and her husband Adam, and Gregory Lanich and his wife Beth; two brothers, David Lanich and his wife Vicki, of Millcreek, and Donald Lanich and his wife Kathy, of Erie; one sister, Annette Simon and her husband James, of Erie; and four grandchildren, Brenden, Lacey, Alexis and EmmaLee Fiolek.
+Survivors include his son, Jeffrey Fiolek (Tiffany) of Lake City; his daughter, Melissa Fiolek, of Michigan; his beloved of 16 years, Patty Lanich, of Erie, and her children, Julianne Lanich-Grode (Adam), and Gregory Lanich (Beth); two brothers, David Fiolek (Vicki), of Millcreek, and Donald Fiolek (Kathy), of Erie; one sister, Annette Simon (James), of Erie; four grandchildren, Brendan, Lacey, Alexis and EmmaLee Fiolek.
 Several nieces and nephews also survive.

-Friends are invited to call at Brugger Funeral Homes & Crematory, Pine Avenue Branch, 845 East 38th St., on Wednesday from 3 p.m. until the time of services at 6:30 p.m., with Rev. Raymond Hahn officiating.
+Friends are invited to call at Brugger Funeral Homes & Crematory, Pine Ave.
+Branch, 845 East 38th St. Wednesday from 3 p.m. until time of services at 6:30 p.m. with Rev. Raymond Hahn officiating.

 Condolences may be expressed at www.bruggerfuneralhomes.com.